How to Prepare A TED Talk: The Complete Guide for Stage Success

 Planning A TED Talk

 Your planning process can begin now that you know what it takes to prepare for a TED talk.
 Consider the various suggestions we’ve listed above before preparing for your talk and let them guide you in your presentation creation process.
+Our TED coaching services can guide you in the right direction.

 Think about the role self-doubt may have in keeping you from your goals, and give it a kick in the butt.
 Remind yourself of why you want to get on the TED stage and use that passion to drive your writing process forward.
 Anticipate what event organizers want in a script vs. what you need to deliver in a speech.